AndersDeath/diary2/000-current.md

 # 09 December - Saturday - Berlin - 445 day of immigration

 Today we were in another contemporary art museum or a hall.
+This place is on Noekeln district and in the past it was a